-ActiveDirectory-IDM3_6_0-V4.xml DelimitedText-CSVSample-IDM3 6 0-V2.xml
+ActiveDirectory-IDM3_6_0-V4.xml DelimitedText-CSVSample-IDM3_6_0-V2.xml

-4 Backing Up a Driver
+Backing Up Drivers

 After you have created a driver, it is important to create a backup of the driver.
 You can use Designer or iManager to create an XML file of the driver.
 The file contains all of the information entered into the driver during configuration.
 If the driver becomes corrupted, the exported file can be imported to restore the configuration information.